ddding-z/Retree_exp/README.md

 ## What is ReTree

-ReTree is a flexible and pluggable extension implemented on top of DuckDB.
-It is designed to eliminate redundant feature tests in decision tree and random forest predicates.
-The source code is located in the `duckdb` submodule, with the core implementation primarily in `duckdb/test/extension/retree_xxx_extension.cpp`.
+ReTree is a flexible and pluggable extension built on top of DuckDB, designed to eliminate redundant feature tests in decision tree and random forest predicates.
+The source code resides in the [`duckdb`](https://anonymous.4open.science/r/duckdb-2DB7) submodule, with its core implementation primarily located in `duckdb/test/extension/retree_xxx_extension.cpp`.
+Additionally, the [onnxoptimizer](https://anonymous.4open.science/r/onnx_optimizer_C-34DE/) submodule within DuckDB also contains part of the ReTree implementation, specifically under the path `onnxoptimizer/query_c_api/retree.cpp`.

 ## Experiments in Our Paper

 In this paper, we evaluate the performance of the ReTree prototype system through a series of experiments conducted on publicly available datasets and standard benchmark workloads, including TPC-H and TPCx-AI.
 The experiments include:

 - Efficiency of Sibling-Centric Elimination
-  - End-to-end execution time
+  - End-to-end Execution Time
-  - Evaluation overhead analysis
+  - Evaluation Overhead Analysis
-  - Selectivity of ML predicates
+  - Selectivity of ML Predicates
-- Efficiency of Ancestor-CentricElimination
+- Efficiency of Ancestor-Centric Elimination
-  - End-to-end execution time
+  - End-to-end Execution Time
-  - Evaluation overhead analysis
+  - Evaluation Overhead Analysis
-  - Impact of different sliding hyperplane types
+  - Impact of Sliding Hyperplane Types
 - Accuracy of Random Forest Predicates
+- Discussion
   - Comparison with Alternative Approaches
+  - Scalability
+    - Query Performance on Large-scale Data
+    - Query Performance across Tree Depths

 ## Workloads

-The `workloads` directory contains eight datasets: `bike_sharing_demand`, `flights`, `medical_charges`, `nyc-taxi-green-dec-2016`, `walmart_sales`, and `wine_quality`.
+The `workloads` directory contains datasets: `bike_sharing_demand`, `flights`, `medical_charges`, `nyc-taxi-green-dec-2016`, and `walmart_sales`.

 In each dataset folder: